© 2024 Connecticut Public

 Hampden County Sheriff Nick Cocchi in Springfield, Massachusetts, in a file photo.

-Hampden County Sheriff Nick Cocchi was arrested for driving while intoxicated on Saturday in Springfield, Massachusetts, at the MGM casino.
+Hampden County Sheriff Nick Cocchi was arrested for driving while intoxicated on Saturday evening in Springfield, Massachusetts, outside the MGM casino.

 Cocchi was charged with one count of operating a vehicle under the influence and was released on his own recognizance.

-Outside the courthouse after his appearance, Cocchi spoke briefly to reporters.
+Outside the courthouse after his earlier appearance, Cocchi spoke briefly to reporters.

 Cocchi did not take any questions before departing.